 Importance of Ethnic Networks in Business Transactions in IndiaPDF version

-Many developing countries have weak legal structures that are unable to enforce a contracts between two parties, such as repayment of a loan or honoring a business transaction.
+Many developing countries have weak legal structures that are unable to enforce contracts between two parties, such as repayment of a loan or honoring a business transaction.
 In situations where people must make a risky business deal where one party could easily default, they often rely on personal and family contacts, or characteristics they consider trustworthy to substitute for missing governance and contractual enforcement.
 For example, in many countries certain subgroups of the population are considered entrepreneurial, such as the Marwari’s in India or the Esfahanis in Iran.
 Similarly, there is a common perception that individuals that come from like backgrounds can easily establish business relationships or even get access to finance through the their community network.
 In the presence of weak institutions, people may be using ethnic stereotypes to try to minimize their risk during business transactions.
 Similarly, when two parties from the same ethnicity interact during a business transaction, a higher level of trust may be established.
 However, there have been no systematic studies that look at the extent to which ethnic networks play a role in business transactions.

 Context of the Evaluation:

 In India, Small and Medium Enterprises (SME) contribute 17 percent of the GDP and provide employment for 400 million people .
-The city of Chennai is home to a wholesale industry for pens and stationary, comprised of a range of SMEs, whose owners come primarily from three different communities: Tamilians, Marwaris and Andhrites.
+The city of Chennai is home to a wholesale industry for pens and stationery, comprised of a range of SMEs, whose owners come primarily from three different communities: Tamilians, Marwaris and Andhrites.
 Marwari’s have provided a remarkable proportion of India’s industrialists, and are known for their shrewd business and entrepreneurial skills.

 Details of the Intervention: